awsdocs/amazon-ecs-developer-guide/doc_source/IAMPolicyExamples.md

 The Amazon ECS first run wizard simplifies the process of creating a cluster and running your tasks and services\.
 However, users require permissions to many API operations from multiple AWS services to complete the wizard\.
 The [AmazonECS\_FullAccess](ecs_managed_policies.md#AmazonECS_FullAccess) managed policy below shows the required permissions to complete the Amazon ECS first run wizard\.

-**Note**
-If you want to create an Amazon ECR repository in the first run wizard, tag and push an image to that repository, and use that image in an Amazon ECS task definition, then your user also needs the permissions listed in the `AmazonEC2ContainerRegistryFullAccess` managed policy\.
-For more information, see [Amazon ECR Managed Policies](ecr_managed_policies.md)\.

 ```
 {
     "Version": "2012-10-17",